The Best Gig Apps: Explore Top Platforms by Skill Set

 Regional Favorites

 Compared to driving, food delivery apps tend to be more localized.
-The available apps can vary from city to city.
-You'll want to check to see what customers use where you live.
+Available apps may vary by city.
+You'll want to check what customers use in your area.

 While you may only have one or two rideshare driving apps to choose from, food delivery can have more options.
-Smaller apps can compete with the larger ones in the food delivery space through restaurant partnerships.
+Smaller apps can be competitive in the food delivery space through restaurant partnerships.

 Popular platforms globally: